Links on Android Authority may earn us a commission. Learn more.

 Price: $14.99 a month

 One of the most recent of the Roku channels is HBO Max.
 You can watch nearly everything from the HBO pay cable channel library, plus lots of other stuff, including shows like Friends and Doctor Who.
 You can also watch a growing number of original series and movies, including Raised by Wolves and The Flight Attendant.
-Best of all, in 2021, you will be able to watch all of the Warner Bros theatrical movie releases on the service day and date with their theater releases.
+Best of all, in 2022, you will be able to watch all of the Warner Bros theatrical movie releases just 45 days after they debut in theaters.

 ESPN remains the biggest name in TV sports coverage.
 The ESPN Roku channel lets you watch live sports from football to NBA basketball to MLB baseball and more.
 In addition, you can sign up for ESPN Plus for an extra fee for access to even more sports shows and coverage.
 You can even give a gift card to friends.